Skip to content

 ≥1.5" significant1

-Hail risk in Arvada is highest from May through July, when afternoon convective storms tracking northeast from the Rocky Mountains are most likely to develop.
-Secondary risk occurs in April and August.
-Most significant events occur between 2 p.m. and 7 p.m.
-Mountain Time, when solar heating is strongest.
+Hail risk in Arvada peaks between May and July, when afternoon and early-evening thunderstorms are most common.
+Secondary risk exists in April and August.
+Most significant hail events in this region occur between 2 p.m. and 7 p.m.
+Mountain Time, when surface heating is strongest and storm development accelerates over the Front Range.

 Annual frequency — last 10 years